kagesenshi/blog/_posts/2023-09-11-reverse-wsl.md

 ![f6a8f2992a211f8e0ce8a54c788ed975.png](/assets/images/reverse-wsl/19189495d06345519d2f9ae38d8d57ed.png)

 Click **Save and connect.**, and you now have connected to the VM and can use it.

-Switch to full screen view to make things appear as if it is not a VM.
+Switch to full screen view for seamless display.

 ### Optimization & Tuning